nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features

 ### List Tasks
-To list all your events in the checklist
+List all your events in the checklist

 command: list